How to Dehydrate Chamomile in a Food Dehydrator: Boosting Wellness Your Way

 Pro-Tip: You can clean the dehydrator trays with warm water and dish soap.
 Rinse them carefully and ensure they’re completely dry before using.
 The last thing you want is water in your dehydrator when you’re trying to remove moisture!

 Once your dehydrator is squeaky clean, you’ll need to assemble it.
 Many dehydrators come with stackable trays while others might have slide-in trays.
 Whichever style you have, make sure to assemble the trays correctly.
 If your dehydrator comes with a solid sheet or mesh liner that prevents small pieces from falling, don’t forget to insert them!
+For best results, use a lined dehydrator tray or place a mesh screen on the tray to prevent the small chamomile flowers from falling through or being blown around during drying.
 These can be particularly handy in ensuring your delicate chamomile flowers don’t slip through the trays.

 We’re almost there!
 The final step?
 Choose the spot where you’ll place the dehydrator.
 It should be on a flat, stable surface in a well-ventilated area, away from any water sources or heat-generating appliances.
 Keep in mind the dehydrator will generate heat and needs its space to effectively do its job.